 better adapted types (Darwin, Wallace 1858)

-The basic principle of evolution is very simple: those organisms
+The basic principle of evolution is very simple: those

-niches is profound.
+environmental niches is profound.

 Despite the raging "creationism," "intelligent design," and other